 Sucking ink out of the waste pads sounds easy but have you ever tried releasing urine from a nappy or diaper?
 These pads are designed to retain a certain amount of ink so all you’ll ever do is return the pads to roughly a quarter empty and even then you still have to get to them.

 Install an external waste kit… Yes, Ok, so I’m biased but in all seriousness do any of the other options sound better??!

 Yes, you can indeed build your own bottle with a hole punched in the side and some tape to hold it in place..
 It’ll work so long as you don’t have kids, aren’t clumsy and don’t forget to empty it before the ink reaches the hole…

-… and yes, you could buy one of the cheap, poor quality kits available on eBay too, complete with the documentation they stole then rebranded because they just want to make a fast buck but don’t understand the actual physics involved.
+… and yes, you could buy a cheap, poor quality knock off complete with stolen documentation that’s been rebranded because they just want to make a fast buck but don’t understand the actual physics involved.

 Yes… I know, I’m biased!, I admit it, but frankly there are two things you have to remember

 - Resetting a printer and ignoring the waste ink is like flying a kite in a lightening storm

 (It’s not a case of if, but when!)

 - The OctoInkjet kits are designed to withstand primary (K12) school environments and general clumsiness.